Saji Koduvath, Advocate, Kottayam.

 - Can a Commission be Appointed to Find Out the Physical Possession of a Property?

-- Rules on Burden of proof and Adverse Inference
+- Withholding Evidence and Adverse Inference

 - Pendente Lite Transferee Cannot Resist or Obstruct Execution of a Decree